ISLA-UH/quantum-inferno/docs/installation.md

 pip show quantum-inferno
 ```
 The terminal should return the name of the module, version, summary, and other information of the
 installed module.
-An example is shown below:
+A shortened example is shown below:

 ```
 Name: quantum-inferno
-Version: 1.0
+Version: 1.2.0
 Summary: Quantized Information Entropy, Nth Octave (INFERNO) ...
 ```